Payment Hub

 Differences Between ACH Payments, Wire Transfers, and EFT Payments

-Wire transfers and ACH transfers are both ways to move money between two accounts, but they have some differences.
+Wire and ACH transfers are both ways to move money between two accounts, but they have some differences.

 • ACH transactions are between two financial institutions on the ACH Network, whereas wire transfers are direct point-to-point transfers.